UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 If coming from other old-school games, these are the assumptions used for a few important rules:

 - HD are d6.
-- Reroll all HD each session or each long rest.
+- Reroll all HD each long rest.
 - To-hit bonus equal to HD.
 - Ascending AC with unarmored AC = 10.
 - Single saving throw (roll-over).